Anti-parasite drug used on Arkansas jail’s inmates for COVID

 Washington County’s sheriff confirmed Tuesday night that the jail’s health provider had been prescribing the drug.
 Sheriff Tim Helder didn’t say how many inmates at the 710-bed facility had been given ivermectin and defended the health provider the jail uses that has been prescribing the medication.

-“Whatever a doctor prescribes, that is not in my bailiwick,” Helder told the Washington County quorum court, the county’s governing body.
+“Whatever a doctor prescribes, that is not in my bailiwick,” Helder told members of the Washington County quorum court, the county’s governing body.
 Helder did not immediately respond to a call from The Associated Press, and a spokesperson for the sheriff’s office referred questions to Karas Correctional Health, the jail’s health provider.

 It’s not clear what information inmates who were prescribed the drug have been given about it, including warnings that it isn’t approved to treat COVID.